mo-ayman/Lexical-Analyzer-Generator/README.md

 ### Steps

 1. **Initialize partitions:**
-    Divide the set of states into multiple partitions
+    Divide the set of states into multiple partitions:
-    1. Make **partitions** array, so that **partitions[i]** represents the partition of the **i<sup>th</sup>** state.
+    1. Make **`partitions`** array, so that **`partitions[i]`** represents the partition of the **i<sup>th</sup>** state.
     2. Assign each state an integer representing the partition it belongs to:
         * **0** for non-final states.
         * **1, 2, 3, …, F** for final states.

 2. **Refine partitions:**
-    1. Iterate through the states and determine their new partitions based on the partitions of their destinations.
+    1. Iterate through the states and determine their new partitions based on their behaviour; the partitions of their destinations.
-    2. Utilize a polynomial rolling hash for efficient summarization of state transitions.
+    2. Utilize Hashing for summarizing state behaviours.
+    3. update `partitions`.

 3. **Repeat Refinement:**
     Repeat step 2, until no partition changes occur.

-4. **Create Minimized DFA:**
+4. **Construct the Minimized DFA:**
-    Construct a new DFA using the final partitions as states.
-The transitions of the new DFA are determined by the transitions between the original states within each partition.
+    Construct a new DFA using the final partitions as states, such that the transitions of the new DFA states are determined by the transitions between the original states within each partition.

 ### Simplified Pseudo Code